alexandrelamberty/nidus-web-app/README.md

 ## Usage

-This application is part of a Docker stack and rely on a Go api service. see:
+This application is part of a Docker stack and rely on a Go API service. see:
 [Nidus](https://github.com/alexandrelamberty/nidus) project to launch the complete stack or only specific services.